Climate variability and change: Terminology

 Climate variability is the term to describe variations in the mean state and other characteristics of climate (such as chances or possibility of extreme weather, etc.) "on all spatial and temporal scales beyond that of individual weather events."
 Some of the variability does not appear to be caused by known systems and occurs at seemingly random times.
 Such variability is called random variability or noise.
 On the other hand, periodic variability occurs relatively regularly and in distinct modes of variability or climate patterns.

-The term climate change is often used to refer specifically to anthropogenic climate change (also known as global warming).
+The term climate change is often used to refer specifically to anthropogenic climate change.
 Anthropogenic climate change is caused by human activity, as opposed to changes in climate that may have resulted as part of Earth's natural processes.

-In this sense, the term climate change has become synonymous with anthropogenic global warming.
-Within scientific journals, global warming refers to surface temperature increases while climate change includes global warming and everything else that increasing greenhouse gas levels affect.
+Global warming became the dominant popular term in 1988, but within scientific journals global warming refers to surface temperature increases while climate change includes global warming and everything else that increasing greenhouse gas levels affect.

 A related term, climatic change, was proposed by the World Meteorological Organization (WMO) in 1966 to encompass all forms of climatic variability on time-scales longer than 10 years, but regardless of cause.
 During the 1970s, the term climate change replaced climatic change to focus on anthropogenic causes, as it became clear that human activities had a potential to drastically alter the climate.
 Climate change was incorporated in the title of the Intergovernmental Panel on Climate Change (IPCC) and the UN Framework Convention on Climate Change (UNFCCC).
 Climate change is now used as both a technical description of the process, as well as a noun used to describe the problem.